tonislcs/RocketModFix/README.md

 1. **Check for Compatibility**:
    - Does your change break backward compatibility?
-   - If it does, try to keep it compatible with old versions.
+   - If it does, make sure to keep it compatible with old versions.

 2. **Ensure Broad Usability**:
-   - Will your changes work with other versions of Rocket or older versions, even if RocketModFix is not installed?
+   - Will your changes work with other versions of Rocket or older versions, or if other Rocket for example [LDM][ldm_github_repository] installed but your edited version of RocketModFix is not installed?
-   - If not, your change may not be accepted as it could cause problems.
+   - If not, your change may not be accepted as it could problems such as breaking changes.

 3. **Test Your Changes**:
    - Have you tested your change locally or in a test environment?